Why use messenger chatbots?

-How to set up the chatbot auto-reply flow
+How to create a chatbot message flow

 1. Create a trigger

 A trigger is a condition that causes an auto-reply or message flow sending in the chat.
 There are different triggers you can set up: